MissStrong/ICS4U/Extra Stuff/UML.md

 Composition is denoted similarly to aggregation, except the diamond is entirely black.

 Inheritance is denoted using a line with one arrow on one end (the superclass).
-The line can be accompanied with the word "extends" or "implements".
+For Java progams, the line can be accompanied with the word "extends" or "implements".

 When two classes have a loose connection to each other (e.g. one of them has a method that has an object of the other class as a parameter), you can use a dotted line to connect them, with arrows on the appropriate end(s).